Comparisons12 min read

 Introduction: Two Very Different VPNs With Two Very Different Souls

-If you've spent more than 15 minutes researching VPNs in 2026, you've almost certainly landed on Surfshark vs ProtonVPN as the core debate.
-And honestly?
-It's a genuinely interesting one — not because they're neck-and-neck, but because they're barely even competing for the same person.
-These two products are built on fundamentally different values, and that difference shows up everywhere from pricing to server architecture.
+If you've spent any real time researching VPNs in 2026, you've probably landed on Surfshark vs ProtonVPN.
+And yeah, it's actually a worthwhile debate — not because they're trading blows, but because they're barely competing for the same person.
+These two products rest on completely different values, and you see it everywhere: pricing, server setup, company culture.

-Surfshark is the value-maximizer's pick.
-It launched in 2018 and grew fast by offering unlimited simultaneous device connections at a price that undercuts most of the market.
-ProtonVPN, on the other hand, came out of the same team that built ProtonMail — privacy advocates with roots in CERN research and a genuine mission (not just marketing copy) around digital rights.
-Fun fact: Proton's founders literally met while working at CERN in Geneva.
-That backstory isn't incidental — it explains a lot about how obsessively the company approaches security.
+Surfshark is built for people who want maximum value.
+It came out in 2018 and exploded by offering unlimited simultaneous device connections at prices that beat most competitors.
+ProtonVPN?
+That team built ProtonMail first — actual privacy advocates with roots in CERN research and a genuine mission around digital rights.
+Fun fact: Proton's founders met while working at CERN in Geneva.
+That's not just a fun tidbit — it explains why the company is obsessive about security.

 Quick Comparison Table: Surfshark vs ProtonVPN 2026